 Teachers – Obsessions and Compulsions: Zen Buddhism

-If you have ever had the opportunity to practice Zen Buddhism, regardless of what school of Zen Buddhism, there is typically an exact system of how to meditate.
+If you have ever had the opportunity to practice Zen Buddhism, regardless of which school, there is typically a specific meditation system.
 This is my experience with Zen Buddhism throughout East Asia – Japan, China, and Korea.
 It is funny, in retrospect, to see my impression of Zen Buddhism before I actually received any training.
 Zen Buddhism was more like free-spirited hippies than practitioners sitting and staring at walls for long periods of time without movement or sound.
 Zen teachers instruct students on the correct form, beginning their meditation training.
 At the time, I was first beginning to learn and practice meditation.
 Meditation centers and teachers were not as accessible as they are today.
 Initially, I learned from books and audio tapes.

 A couple of years later, I had the opportunity to receive training from Khen Rinpoche Geshe Kachen Lobzang Tsetan, a Tibetan monk and teacher.
 He is the Abbot of Dalai Lama‘s Temple in India.
 When he and other monks and teachers at the Tibetan Buddhist Learning Center in Washington, New Jersey, instructed beginners like me in meditation, they offered clear insight into the correct methods.
-These teachers allowed space and time for new students to become comfortable with the practice at their own pace.
-Compassion was more clear than correction.
+These teachers allowed new students time and space to become comfortable with the practice at their own pace.
+Compassion was clearer than correction.
 Please do not misunderstand what I’m trying to communicate.
 I am not saying that Tibetan Buddhism is better than Zen Buddhism or any other system of meditation.
-I am just offering a contrast between the styles of teaching beginners meditation.
+I am just offering a contrast between the styles of teaching beginner’s meditation.

 My teacher speaks about the difference between spiritual discipline and self-discipline.
-Spiritual discipline is listening to our belly and doing what need to do when we need to do it.
+Spiritual discipline is listening to our belly and doing what needs to be done when we need to do it.
 Self-discipline is listening to our intellect, emotions, or ego telling us what to do.
-An example of self-discipline would be someone who meditates every morning at 730 no matter what’s happening, what they need, or what their life situation calls for.
+An example of self-discipline would be someone who meditates every morning at 7:30, no matter what’s happening, what they need, or what their life situation calls for.
 Spiritual discipline is listening to your belly or Inner Teacher, is now the right time to meditate, if not, when is the right time and what do I need to do right now at this moment.

-Self-discipline is easier than spiritual discipline but does not offer the same spiritual and mental growth or development.
-I sense this is where many people get stuck in their obsessions and compulsions instead of developing a more balanced method of interacting with the world.
+Self-discipline is easier than spiritual discipline, but it does not offer the same spiritual and mental growth or development.
+I sense this is where many people get stuck in their obsessions and compulsions, rather than developing a more balanced way of interacting with the world.
 Simply put, if your obsessions and compulsions are in charge of your meditation and spiritual practices, how can you let go of them?
 Or, as my teacher often asks, “Who’s in charge here?”

 As someone who lives, practices, and is the director of a Zen Buddhist Temple, I think it might seem like a contradiction.
 This is not true.
-Zen Buddhism offers all the tools necessary for creating a balanced and healthy life.
-I have met and practiced with many wonderful and incredible Zen Buddhist practitioners!
+Zen Buddhism offers all the tools necessary to create a balanced, healthy life.
+I have met and practiced with many incredible Zen Buddhist practitioners!
 Zen Buddhism is not the problem, just like Catholicism or Islam are not the problem.
 The problem is and always has been us; we are the problem.
 As long as we are relying on control, obsessions, and compulsions to dictate our thoughts, emotions, and actions, we will suffer.
 Those around us will suffer.
 Our environment will suffer.

-If you are having a hard time identifying how obsessions and compulsions run your life.
+Suppose you are having a hard time identifying how obsessions and compulsions run your life.
 I invite you to turn off your headphones and screens when you are at the gym working out.
 I encourage you to see those around you exercising.
 Notice those who are tight and seem desperate on the stairmaster or elliptical machine.
-Observe who gets a fresh cleaning cloth after every single exercise machine they use instead of using one to clean after several machines while still wet.
+Observe who gets a fresh cleaning cloth after every exercise machine they use, rather than using the same cloth to clean several machines while it’s still wet.
 Watch the rituals of beginning and ending exercise.
 Do you see anything alive and creative?
 Intuitive or spontaneous?
 Healthy?
 Is anything in charge besides their obsessions and compulsions about the way they want to look or feel?

 I recently began taking a QiGong class at Way Of The Dragon in East Providence with Master Wu.
 He is an amazing Teacher and an excellent class.
-I appreciate his ability to make it feel like you can be successful at practicing QiGong regardless of experience or anything else.
+I appreciate his ability to make it feel like you can succeed at practicing QiGong regardless of your experience or anything else.
 He does not create an environment where students feel bad about not being able to replicate the exercises.
 Master Wu reminds us, “Just relax, no worries.” or “You can do this.
 No problem”.
-When giving the class homework practice, he makes it very simple and clear that it will only take five minutes a day.
+When giving the class homework practice, he keeps it very simple and clear, so it only takes five minutes a day.
 He knows those who want to go deeper with the practice will merge exercises from earlier classes.
-Those who want to just get a taste of QiGong can commit to five minutes a day.
+Those who want a taste of QiGong can commit to five minutes a day.
 He has not once corrected any student in the class for not executing an exercise properly.

 Master Wu does not stare at anyone who is not giving 100%.
-It is an environment that supports learning and wanting to integrate QiGong into your life.
-I am grateful to be a student in Master Wu’s QiGong class and to have had an opportunity to improve my own skills as a teacher based on his model.
+It is an environment that supports learning and the integration of QiGong into your life.
+I am grateful to be a student in Master Wu’s QiGong class and to have had the opportunity to improve my teaching skills through his model.

 I am interested in hearing about your experiences with obsessions and compulsions in Zen Buddhism.
 Have you met a controlling meditation teacher who destroyed your motivation to learn or practice meditation or Zen?